191st Air Refueling Squadron: Global War on Terrorism

-Following the terrorist's attacks on the United States the squadron was tasked to provide aerial refueling support for the countless fighter combat air patrols performed over major U.S. cities.
+Following the September 11 attacks on the United States the squadron was tasked to provide aerial refueling support for the countless fighter combat air patrols performed over major U.S. cities.
 Dubbed Operation Noble Eagle (ONE), the 191st ARS flew their first ONE mission on 12 September 2001.
 The highest sortie production occurred in November when fighter combat air patrols occurred every four hours over most of the major U.S. cities.

 In addition to supporting ONE, the 191st ARS also provided support for Operation Enduring Freedom (OEF), deploying aircraft and personnel to Spain to support combat air operations from late Sep 2001 until the spring of 2002.

 At home, local communities see many benefits from the Utah ANG.
 Many opportunities exist to meet legitimate military training needs while serving the community.
 Activities include Sub-for-Santa, Blood Drives, highway cleanup, and the 2002 Winter Olympics.
 The Utah ANG also maintains a state of readiness should Utah need support during an earthquake, flood, civil disturbance, or major disaster, and was involved in assisting evacuees in the aftermath of hurricanes Katrina and Rita.